“I scratched my own itch” isn’t good enough

 So, you’re like exactly 0 of your customers.

-Your customers have day jobs, and you’re lucky if this is one the top 3 problems they’re experiencing right now.
+Your customers have day jobs, and you’re lucky if this is one the top three problems they’re experiencing right now.
 And yet, that’s the list of problems they have the budget and time to solve.

 6. Others have this problem, and will choose my solution.